 - Fiberglass is the most expensive choice, but also the most durable.
 This lightweight, strong material won’t weather or rust and performs well even in fairly high winds.

 Think about how you’ll weigh it down.

 Every patio umbrella requires a heavy base to keep it from falling over or blowing away, even if the umbrella is centered through your patio table.
-Failing to secure your umbrella not only makes it likelier to be damaged, it also creates a risk of injury to those enjoying your patio.
+Failing to secure your umbrella not only makes it likelier to be damaged, it also creates a risk of injury.

 Stone, iron, and concrete are common umbrella base, although some less-expensive bases are hollow plastic, requiring you to fill them with sand or water.
 Some umbrella bases have small wheels, a handy feature if you’ll want to move your umbrella from place to place.